RIL Services & Advocacy Assistive Technology

 AT Services at RIL

 Our Assistive Technology Coordinator meets one on one with consumers to identify assistive technology needs and resources.
-They can also connect consumers with our Device Lending Library and Voice Options programs.
-Our AT Coordinator can be reached at angeliquec@ril-sacramento.org or call 916-446-3074 x223.
+They can also connect consumers with our AT Device Lending Program.
+Our AT Coordinator, Trystan McClellan, can be reached at trystanm@ril-sacramento.org or call 916-446-3074 x105.

 Voice Options https://dor.ca.gov/Home/VoiceOptions